-Alongside rough sleepers or the street homeless, a much larger group are still homeless but may have a roof over their heads, at least part of the time, although they will drop in and out of rough sleeping on occasion.
-Often they stay for short periods in people’s floors, on sofas, or on beds in cupboards.
-At any one time, there are up to 300 people like this in Northampton, and many come to Hope each day as they cannot stay in the places they sleep during the daytime.
+Alongside rough sleepers or the street homeless, a much larger group who come to the day centre are still homeless but may have a roof over their heads, at least part of the time, although they will drop in and out of rough sleeping on occasion.
+Often they stay on people’s floors, on sofas, or on beds in cupboards.
+For some people this can last for years.
+At any one time, there are anywhere up to 400 people like this in Northampton, and many come to Hope’s day centre each day as they cannot stay in the places they sleep during the daytime.

 Another group of people who access our service do have somewhere to live – but it may be of very poor quality and overcrowded.
 Terrible private rented properties where water runs down the walls and there is perhaps no heating in the winter, even though it is occupied by older people.

 Some have their own flats but may have been previously homeless.
 They may have to share with other tenants who are aggressive and bullying, or use drugs, or commit crimes, or make lots of noise.
 They may be unable to afford to heat the flat, or pay for hot water or food.
 So they come in to us, for a welcome, warmth, clothes and showers.

 It goes without saying that living in these circumstances often leads to chronic problems of substance misuse and mental ill-health.
 Sometimes, it was these problems that led to poverty and homelessness in the first place, but often they follow them.
 We welcome everyone and try to help people overcome these issues – and many more, from childhood or sexual abuse, problem gambling, physical health problems, debt, offending…..